 Founded in 604, this Church of England cathedral – which has been rebuilt on a number of occasions – is one of London’s most famous and most recognisable sights.
 Themed tours are available.

 Discover the stories behind this warship from WWII and beyond.
 Imagine sleeping in one of the tightly packed hammocks during duties in Arctic waters, or being stationed deep in the bowels of the ship when she opened fire in support of Allied troops on D-Day.

 Royal Palaces - Kensington & Kew

 Explore the story of how monarchs have shaped society in some of the greatest palaces ever built.
 Each palace has witnessed peace and prosperity as well as turbulent times.
 Workshops are available - call us for details.

 Houses of Parliament

-At this political institution your pupils will have the opportunity to visit the House of Lords, the House of Commons and Westminster Hall - formerly the Royal Courts of Justice and where monarchs and statesmen have lain in state.
+At this political institution your group will have the opportunity to visit the House of Lords, the House of Commons and Westminster Hall - formerly the Royal Courts of Justice and where monarchs and statesmen have lain in state.
 An hour long workshop and guided tour are also available – but make sure you book early as these options are extremely popular.
-Please note, schools will need to book this visit directly with the Houses of Parliament.
+Please note, schools/groups will need to book this visit directly with the Houses of Parliament.